hydeh3r3/maze_solver/README.md

 ## Customization

-You can customize the maze size and cell dimensions by modifying the parameters in the `main()` function:
+You can customize the maze size and cell dimensions by modifying the parameters in the `main()` function in `main.py`:

 ## Dependencies

 - Python 3.x
 - Tkinter (usually comes pre-installed with Python)

+## Project Structure

+- `main.py`: Entry point of the application
+- `maze.py`: Contains the Maze class for maze generation
+- `cell.py`: Defines the Cell class
+- `graphics.py`: Implements the Window, Point, and Line classes for visualization
+- `tests.py`: Contains unit tests for the project

 ## Note

-This project is a work in progress and currently only implements maze generation.
-Solving functionality may be added in future updates.
+This project implements maze generation and visualization.
+The solving functionality is a work in progress and may be added in future updates.

+## Testing

+To run the unit tests: